CENTER for DARK ENERGY BIOSPHERE INVESTIGATIONS

 Viral Manipulation of the Genetic Landscape of Deep Subsurface Microbial Communities

-Check out the Ocean Discovery Lecture Series which brings the scientific explorations and discoveries of the International Ocean Discovery Program to academic research institutions, museums, and aquaria.
+• The Ocean Discovery Lecture Series brings the scientific explorations and discoveries of the International Ocean Discovery Program to academic research institutions, museums, and aquaria.
 Nominate a deep biosphere speaker or apply to host one at your institution.